giulianfrisoni/giulianfrisoni.github.io/index.md

 Fast Track engineer
 May 2018 – Spring 2020

-Worked as a team member of the design of the new QAD Web Supply chain suite, development of B2B application based on AS2 Communications protocol and a Typescript database connector.
+- Worked as a team member of the design of the new QAD Web Supply chain suite, development of B2B application based on AS2 Communications protocol and a Typescript database connector.
-Development of Third Party Logistics software working as a Full stack developer on the design of a Webapp for UPS controlled shipments.
+- Development of Third Party Logistics software working as a Full stack developer on the design of a Webapp for UPS controlled shipments.
-Part of Supply chain and Business functional training for better software design standards based on industry.
+- Part of Supply chain and Business functional training for better software design standards based on industry .

 #### QAD Inc
 Ecommerce Developer II
 Spring 2020 –  Current
-Development of C#.Net, and Progress 4GL database performing code quality monitoring and debugging tasks.
+- Development of C#.Net, and Progress 4GL database performing code quality monitoring and debugging tasks.
-Team member of QAD CVC initiative working as a technical design developer defining the tools and interfaces to implement a GIT based internal application standards.
+- Team member of QAD CVC initiative working as a technical design developer defining the tools and interfaces to implement a GIT based internal application standards.
-Design of QCE dashboard and EDI Application tools for Supply chain, based on node.js and Typescript for interoperability of QAD systems, working  different data interconnect of  a AWS cloud based server.
+- Design of QCE dashboard and EDI Application tools for Supply chain, based on node.js and Typescript for interoperability of QAD systems, working  different data interconnect of  a AWS cloud based server.

 ---
 ### Projects